ai-cam/ai-cam.github.io/_calls/ai-for-teaching.md

 faq_title: Frequently Asked Questions
 faqs:
   - question: What are the objectives of the programme?
-    answer: >-
-      To help Cambridge develop and share practical evidence about excellent teaching and learning in a world with AI.
+    answer: We're convening this programme to help Cambridge develop and share practical evidence about excellent teaching and learning in a world with AI.
 The programme supports educators to develop practical responses to the changes AI is creating for teaching and learning, grounded in their educational goals, and to learn from what happens when those approaches are tried in practice.
 It also aims to build a network across the University through which what teams learn — including what does not work — can inform teaching practice and future guidance.
   - question: What kinds of questions might projects explore?
-    answer: >-
-      Projects might explore how AI can improve an aspect of teaching or learning; how teaching should be redesigned when students use AI as part of their work; how formative work or supervision can continue to develop and reveal student understanding; how educators can strengthen creativity, original thinking or disciplinary judgement in an AI-enabled environment;
+    answer: Projects might explore how AI can improve an aspect of teaching or learning; how teaching should be redesigned when students use AI as part of their work; how formative work or supervision can continue to develop and reveal student understanding; how educators can strengthen creativity, original thinking or disciplinary judgement in an AI-enabled environment;
       or how expectations about appropriate AI use can be translated into effective teaching practice.
 These are examples rather than priority topics.
 We welcome other questions grounded in a real teaching or learning challenge.
   - question: Who can apply?
-    answer: >-
-      Anyone involved in the direct delivery of modules or courses to undergraduate or postgraduate students.

-      The call is open to everyone who shapes teaching and learning: academics who teach, Directors of Studies, supervisors and examiners, as well as education managers and course administrators who design the educational experience.
-We welcome teams that bring these roles together.
+    answer: "The call is open to everyone who shapes teaching and learning: academics who teach, Directors of Studies, supervisors and examiners, as well as education managers and course administrators who design the educational experience.
+We welcome teams that bring these roles together."
   - question: Do I need technical or AI expertise?
     answer: No. What matters is a clear educational question and a willingness to learn.
 If you anticipate that your project will require significant development work to deliver, you should factor how to find this into your plans.
   - question: What makes a strong proposal?
-    answer: >-
-      A strong proposal starts with an important question about teaching or learning, rather than with a particular AI tool.
+    answer: A strong proposal starts with an important question about teaching or learning, rather than with a particular AI tool.
 It should identify a concrete approach that can be developed and tested within six months, explain what the team hopes to learn, and consider relevant risks and the relationship with students.
 We are particularly interested in projects whose findings could be useful to colleagues beyond the immediate course or department.
   - question: How will projects be assessed?
     answer: >-
       Proposals will be judged on: